maxhbr/LDBcollector/md/JSON.md

                 {
                     "tag": "NegativeJudgement",
                     "contents": "Infamous for the clause The Software shall be used for Good, not Evil."
                 }
             ],
             [
+                "Fedora Project Wiki",
+                {
+                    "tag": "NegativeJudgement",
+                    "contents": "This software licenses which is NOT OKAY for Fedora.
+Nothing in Fedora is permitted to use this license.
+It is either non-free or deprecated."
+                }
+            ],
+            [